MarcoBgn/connectors-status/README.md

 Running `grunt test` will run the unit tests with karma.

 Running `protractor` will run the integration tests with protractor.
- - In order to run protractor tests run `webdriver-manager start` on a saparate terminal window.
+ - In order to run protractor tests run `webdriver-manager start` in a saparate terminal window.